 This project aims to repeat the analysis performed in 2015 to highlight similarities and differences in workload this decade brought, and expanding the old analysis to understand even better the causes of failures and how to prevent them.
-Additionally, this report provides an overview of the data engineering techniques used to perform the queries and analyses on the 2019 traces.
+Additionally, this report will provide an overview on the data engineering techniques used to perform the queries and analyses on the 2019 traces.